 If the referenced model has any of these properties, only one instance of the model

 can appear in the model hierarchy.
-The model must have Total number of instances allowed per top
+The model must have Total number of instances allowed per top model set to

 You can use masked blocks in a referenced model.
 Also, you can mask a referenced model (see Create and Reference a Masked Model).

 To successfully use masks, consider these requirements and limitations:

 If a mask specifies the name of a referenced model, the mask must provide the name of the referenced model directly.
 You cannot use a workspace variable to provide the name.